 So, in the mid twenty-first century, they spray millions of dense plumes of white dust into the global atmosphere, across vast swaths of barren land, and onto huge zones of polar ice, believing that this will cause excess solar energy to be reflected back into space.

 By the end of the century, nobody really knows whether or not this has worked.
 The climate disasters of drought and mega-storms continue to manifest in Russia, China and India, and the weather systems of the northern hemisphere seem no less stable and actually more extreme and unpredictable.
 The national leaders (and the engineers) assert that climate change disruption would be even more severe if they hadn’t sprayed white dust over every inch of relevant landscape.

 All this mucking about with the global weather ends up being a cataclysmic disaster for sub-Saharan Africa, including the Sahel grassland margin around Timbuktu since the air there becomes noticeably drier and the rainfall completely disappears, save for the occasional devastating floods once every decade, thus impoverishing the region’s people even further.

-The people of Timbuktu have absolutely no doubt that the geoengineering promises are completely useless but they’re willing to play along because the project will bring money and employment to the city.
+The people of Timbuktu have absolutely no doubt that the geoengineering promises are pretty useless -- and not much good for African futures -- but they’re willing to play along because the project will bring money and employment to the city.
 This investment of resources also resurrects Timbuktu as a place of learning when a brand-new 'geoengineering' university is founded, which Timbuktu residents can attend free of charge.

 As the engineers undertake ridiculously expensive and futile megaprojects to induce rain clouds in the expanding Sahara desert or bury atmospheric carbon dioxide in its rocks, the locals quietly continue to tend their livestock as best they can, hoping that, one day in the future, at least their children will be able to obtain a well-paying job in some other city.